AWinterman/simple-scuttle/example/index.md

 ## The Protocol ##

+You should really read the [paper](scuttlebutt).
+However a very brief summary is given here.

 In *Efﬁcient Reconciliation and Flow Control for Anti-Entropy Protocols*, van Rennesse et al. model state as a key value store.
-So each node maintains a hash from keys to values and version numbers.
-Whenever they apply a new update, locally they give it a larger version number than any seen before.
+So each node maintains a hash from keys to two-ples of values and version numbers.
+Whenever a node receives a local update, it bumps the version number to be greater than max before the update was applied.

 Each node also maintains a history of the updates it has seen, both locally and from other nodes.
-When one node gossips with another, they first exchange a digest-- this is a list of tuples of every peer they've seen an update from, and the version number for that update.
-Upon receiving the digest each node selects from it's history updates from the specified peers newer than the version number in the digest.
+When one node gossips with another, they first exchange a digest-- this is a list of tuples of source id and version number, which fully describe the most recent information the sender has received, and from whome.
+The listener responds with all updates it has seen which it knows the sender has not.
 It orders these updates with lowest version number first, and then sends them off until it has used up it's allotted bandwidth.
 It then waits until another session of gossip to write any additional information.

 Scuttlebutt is cpu and network efficient, and **eventually** consistent.